AD Blocker Detected

 • Metabolism issues

 It is important to note that a certified exercise physiologist does not equate to a personal trainer found at some fitness gyms and facilities.
-Unlike a personal trainer, who may be certified but not need the same educational requirements, a certified exercise physiologist is considered a healthcare professional with a higher education degree.
+Unlike a personal trainer, who may be certified but not need the exact educational requirements, a certified exercise physiologist is considered a healthcare professional with a higher education degree.

 What are the Best Places to Study Exercise Physiology?